Advancements in Regenerative Medicine

 Advances in tissue engineering

 Rotator cuff (RC) injuries are the most common cause of shoulder disability and pain in athletes and older adults, and the second most common musculoskeletal pathology behind lower back injury.1,2 Partial and full thickness tears to the RC are associated with pain and instability and if left untreated often result in osteoarthritis and/or a complete loss of function.
-It is estimated that full thickness RC tears are found in 13% of individuals in their 50s, 25% in their 60s, and 50% in their 80s.3 Surgical repair is often indicated for RC tears with complete healing of the tendon ranging from 1 – 2.5 years.2,4 Repaired tendon is less organized with an increased scar composition resulting in decreased overall mechanical strength and an increase probability of reinjury.4 The combination of tissue engineering with surgical repair has been suggested to stimulate stronger and more complete healing when compared to traditional methods.4-9Tendon engineering therapies focus on Mesenchymal stem cells (MSC) due to their ability to differentiate into connective tissue.10 Engineered scaffolds are composed of biocompatible materials that support cell adhesin, cellular growth, the formation of three-dimensional tissue, and provide mechanical strength.6-9Growth factors are involved in the activation and regulation of the cellular environmental response in tendon healing, and literature suggests that a 3D scaffold with sustained release of growth factors such as platelet-derived growth factor, transforming growth factor beta, vascular endothelial growth factor, insulin-like growth factor, and basic fibroblastic growth factor can provide the microenvironmental control needed to influence cell phenotype.6 Recent animal studies in rat and rabbit models have provided strong evidence suggesting that the use of MSCs with engineered scaffolds in conjunction with surgical repair improve the tendon to bone interface healing, collagen fiber alignment, increased rate a healing, and overall improved strength of the repaired tendon.6-9,11 The literature offers compelling evidence to suggest that the placement of scaffolds seeded with MSCs into the tendon repair site during surgical repair of RC tears may provide improved overall recovery and a reduction in reinjury for patients.
+It is estimated that full thickness RC tears are found in 13% of individuals in their 50s, 25% in their 60s, and 50% in their 80s.3 Surgical repair is often indicated for RC tears with complete healing of the tendon ranging from 1 – 2.5 years.2,4 Repaired tendon is less organized with an increased scar composition resulting in decreased overall mechanical strength and an increased probability of reinjury.4 The combination of tissue engineering with surgical repair has been suggested to stimulate stronger and more complete healing when compared to traditional methods.4-9Tendon engineering therapies focus on Mesenchymal stem cells (MSC) due to their ability to differentiate into connective tissue.10 Engineered scaffolds are composed of biocompatible materials that support cell adhesion, cellular growth, the formation of three-dimensional tissue, and provide mechanical strength.6-9Growth factors are involved in the activation and regulation of the cellular environmental response in tendon healing, and literature suggests that a 3D scaffold with sustained release of growth factors such as platelet-derived growth factor, transforming growth factor beta, vascular endothelial growth factor, insulin-like growth factor, and basic fibroblastic growth factor can provide the microenvironmental control needed to influence cell phenotype.6 Recent animal studies in rat and rabbit models have provided strong evidence suggesting that the use of MSCs with engineered scaffolds in conjunction with surgical repair improve the tendon to bone interface healing, collagen fiber alignment, increased rate a healing, and overall improved strength of the repaired tendon.6-9,11 The literature offers compelling evidence to suggest that the placement of scaffolds seeded with MSCs into the tendon repair site during surgical repair of RC tears may provide improved overall recovery and a reduction in reinjury for patients.

 - Savin D, Meadows M, Verma N, Cole B. Rotator Cuff Healing: Improving Biology.
 Oper Tech Sports Med.
 2017;25(1):34-40.